-*Important note: Free From Bakehouse is NOT at Borough Market on Mondays.
+Important note (updated 2023): Free From Bakehouse is NOT at Borough Market on Mondays OR Tuesdays.
 You can find them every other day the market is open.

 Head to Khanom Krok’s stall for a 100% gluten and dairy free Thai food experience!
 They serve pad thai as well as they very unique coconut pancakes that are traditional for Thai street food.

 This 100% gluten free Ethiopian stall used to be one of my favorites at Borough Market.
 Unfortunately they closed back in September 2019 and did not reopen elsewhere.